silveriohiago/Vault/README.md

 ## Goals?

-* Spread the most information as possible without create double vision, tracing real objetives to real jobs.
+* Spread the most information as possible without create double vision tracing real objetives to real jobs.
 * Not only spread by spreading being compromissed to help others.
 But everything in your time.
 * What I learn I share.
-No SCAM.
+No SCAM, trust me I'm an Analyst.

 ## Why a devbook?